 TIK4040 - Research and Design Seminar

-The course is applicable for students passed the course TIK4001 - Teknologi, innovasjon og kunnskap or ESST-master students.
+The course is applicable for students from the ESST - Society, Science and Technology in Europe (master - halvannet år) and Teknologi, innovasjon og kunnskap (master - to år).

 Formal prerequisite knowledge

 A Bachelor Degree in Social Sciences, Humanities or equal.

 At the beginning of the course, 2-3 lectures are held.
 These lectures focus on what is expected of a master thesis, how to write a thesis outline, and how to define a Research questions.
 There will also be short presentations of some of TIKs ongoing research projects.

 The rest of the course consists of group supervision seminars.
 Students are expected to hand in drafts of their thesis outlines before each seminar, and participate in group discussions of outlines.

 Absence from compulsory tuition activities

 If you are ill or have another valid reason for being absent from compulsory tuition activities, your absence may be approved or the compulsory activity may be postponed.